JingMatrix/ChromeXt/README.md

 ### UserScripts manager front end

-To manage scripts installed by `ChromeXt`, here is a simple [front end](https://jingmatrix.github.io/ChromeXt/).
+To manage scripts installed by `ChromeXt`, here are a simple front end hosted on [github.io](https://jingmatrix.github.io/ChromeXt/) and two mirrors of it (in case that you have connection issues): [onrender.com](https://jianyu-ma.onrender.com/ChromeXt/), [netlify.app](https://jianyu-ma.netlify.app/ChromeXt/).

 ### Edit scripts before installing them